LittleBit: Ultra Low-Bit Quantization via Latent Factorization: Experiments

-\paragraph{Model Generalization \& Zero-Shot} LittleBit's advantages are consistently observed across a diverse set of model architectures and sizes.
-This includes the Llama3 family, which is often considered challenging for quantization, and other contemporary models like Phi-4.
-For example, Llama3-8B quantized by LittleBit to 0.55 BPW yields a PPL of 18.47, significantly outperforming STBLLM's 241.95 (at 0.55 BPW with 4:8 sparsity).The zero-shot evaluation results presented in~\cref{tab:zero_shot_main_detail} further reinforce these perplexity-based findings.
-For instance, Llama2-7B compressed by LittleBit to 0.55 BPW achieves a mean accuracy of 47.26\%, and even at an extreme 0.3 BPW, it maintains 45.20\% mean accuracy.
-These results are notably competitive with, and in several cases surpass, those of STBLLM at similar or even higher effective bits (\eg STBLLM Llama2-7B at 0.55 BPW scores 44.29\%).
-This suggests a superior preservation of the models' intrinsic reasoning capabilities even under extreme compression, highlighting LittleBit's efficacy in creating highly compact yet powerful LLMs.
+\paragraph{Model Generalization \& Zero-Shot} We consistently observe the advantages of \name across a diverse set of model architectures and sizes.
+This includes the Llama3 family, which is typically considered challenging for quantization, as well as other contemporary models such as Phi-4.
+For example, Llama3-8B quantized by \name to $0.55$ BPW yields a PPL of $18.47$.
+This result substantially outperforms the STBLLM score of $241.95$ at $0.55$ BPW with 4:8 sparsity.
+The zero-shot evaluation results presented in \cref{tab:zero_shot_main_detail} corroborate these perplexity-based findings.
+For instance, Llama2-7B compressed by \name to $0.55$ BPW achieves a mean accuracy of $47.26\%$, and the model maintains $45.20\%$ mean accuracy even at an extreme $0.3$ BPW.
+These results compare favorably with those of STBLLM at similar or even higher effective bits.
+STBLLM on Llama2-7B at $0.55$ BPW scores $44.29\%$.
+This outcome suggests superior preservation of the intrinsic reasoning capabilities of the models even under extreme compression.
+It highlights the efficacy of \name in creating highly compact yet powerful LLMs.